SuperSwordTW/Distance-Trig-Calc-2d/README.md

 The efficiency of this method is fairly good; it's tested to be faster than the entity display method and 4th-iteration Newton rasphon by quite a bit.

-`Note that this is only for 2D distance; using this method, you can calculate 3D distance as well, but the efficiency would drop a bit.
-It is almost the same as the entity display method.
+`Note that this is only for 2D distance; If you are intended to calculate 3d distance there is a modification of this pack use that instead: (Distance-Trig-Calc-3d)[https://github.com/SuperSwordTW/Distance-Trig-Calc-3d] `
-So if you plan on calculating 3D distance, use the entity display method. `

 ## Implementation
 Note that this pack is made in 1.21, so the naming convention of the folder `functions` has become `function`.
 If you want to use this in 1.20, you can change it back.